axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

  <h2>Radical</h2>
   <p><span class='_paradigm'>Radical<span> has nothing to say about enclosures directly.
 But enclosures do come out of force and force is a no-no in <span class='_paradigm'>Radical<span>-based alternatives.</p>
   <p>We can&rsquo;t fix history, but we can choose our future.
 And we can choose a future where abundance is the rule, not the exception-until-somebody-figure-how-to-exploit-it.
 We can lead the way to such a future.
-It won&rsquo;t be easy and there will be many obstacles in the way, many coming from inside us, coming for what we have learned as the children of <span class='_paradigm'>Fiat<span> that we are.
+It won&rsquo;t be easy and there will be many obstacles in the way, many coming from inside us, coming for what we have learned as the children of <span class='_paradigm'>Fiat</span> that we are.
 But we need to choose and then act to make it happen.</p>

 <h1>Pain vs Wellbeing</h1>
  <h2>Fiat</h2>